Back

 In this example problem, there are two operations going on: multiplication and the addition of a negative number.

-We need to unravel our equation in order to get the variable \({\text{k}}\) all by itself on one side of the equal sign.
-We do this by doing the order of operations backward.
+You need to unravel our equation in order to get the variable \({\text{k}}\) all by itself on one side of the equal sign.
+Do this by doing the order of operations backward.

-Step 1: Do the inverse of any addition or subtraction
+Step 1: Do the inverse of any addition or subtraction:

 In this example, \(-7\) is being added to \(8{\text{k}}\).